-- A. For neuroendocrine tumors, pathology report documenting a Ki67 index < 20% - B. Positive somatostatin receptor scintigraphy with correlative magnetic resonance imaging (MRI) or computed tomography (CT) imaging of metastatic measurable disease or 68-Ga-dotatate positron emission tomography (PET) scan positive for metastatic disease - C. In the absence of metastatic disease, a surgical or medical consult documenting the reason for inoperability - D. Progression of disease following treatment with SSA therapy - II.
-Lutetium Lu 177 dotatate is considered experimental, investigational, and/or unproven (EIU) in the treatment of all other neuroendocrine tumors.
+- A. For well-differentiated G1 or G2 neuroendocrine tumors with a Ki-67 < 20% OR well-differentiated G3 neuroendocrine tumors with a Ki-67 < 55% - B. Positive somatostatin receptor scintigraphy with correlative magnetic resonance imaging (MRI) or computed tomography (CT) imaging of metastatic measurable disease or 68-Ga-dotatate positron emission tomography (PET) scan positive for metastatic disease - C. In the absence of metastatic disease, a surgical or medical consult documenting the reason for inoperability - D. Progression of disease following treatment with SSA therapy - II.
+177Lu-dotatate is considered not medically necessary for poorly-differentiated tumors and for G3 well-differentiated tumors with a Ki-67 of ≥ 55%. - III.
+177Lu-dotatate is considered experimental, investigational, and/or unproven (EIU) in the treatment of all other tumors.

-III.
+IV.
 Contraindications

-- A. Serum creatinine: ≥ 1.7 mg per deciliter or creatinine clearance of ≤ 50 ml/minute - B. Hgb: ≤ 8.0 g/dl; WBC $< 2000/\text{mm}^3$; platelets $< 75,000 \text{ mm}^3$
+- A. Serum creatinine: ≥ 1.7 mg per deciliter or creatinine clearance of ≤ 50 ml/minute - B. Hgb: ≤ 8.0 g/dl; WBC < 2000/mm; platelets < 75,000 mm - V. Precautions and warning

-IV.
-Precautions and warnings

-- A. The official manufacturer's prescribing information, precautions and radiation safety instructions packaged with the medication should be fully reviewed and understood before using lutetium Lu 177 dotatate. - B. This radiopharmaceutical should be used by or under the supervision of physicians with specific training in the use of radiopharmaceuticals who have been authorized and approved by the appropriate governmental agency. - C. Concerns about the use of this radiopharmaceutical include but are not limited to: - 1.
-Radiation safety in handling the preparation - Pregnancy, lactation and precautions for both women and men of reproductive potential on appropriate contraception methods including embryo-fetal toxicity and risks of infertility - 3.
+- A. The official manufacturer's prescribing information, precautions and radiation safety instructions packaged with the medication should be fully reviewed and understood before using Lu-dotatate. - B. This radiopharmaceutical should be used by or under the supervision of physicians with specific training in the use of radiopharmaceuticals who have been authorized and approved by the appropriate governmental agency. - C. Concerns about the use of this radiopharmaceutical include but are not limited to: - 1.
+Radiation safety in handling the preparation - 2.
+Pregnancy, lactation and precautions for both women and men of reproductive potential on appropriate contraception methods including embryo-fetal toxicity and risks of infertility - 3.
 Risk from radiation exposure - 4.
 Myelosuppression - 5.
-Leukemia and secondary myelodysplastic syndrome
+Leukemia and secondary myelodysplastic syndrome - 6.
+Renal toxicity including use with renal impairment - 7.
+Hepatic Toxicity including use with hepatic impairment - 8.
+Neuroendocrine hormonal crisis: flushing, diarrhea, bronchospasm, bronchoconstriction, hypotension, and other symptoms - 9.
+Pediatric and geriatric use